robbie888/OWASP_Top10/Portswigger/SQL Injection Labs.md

 I’ll use ZAP again just because the fuzzer is quicker that the community burp.

-Now I havea query that is working with the username/password lookup.
+Now I have a query that is working with the username/password lookup.

 ![](images/f8dba03a89184395a6b3ee4b3512d952.png)